Continuing Education Activity

-After a single 125 mg oral dose of aprepitant on day 1 and 80 mg once daily on days 2 and 3, the area under the curve (AUC) for 0-24 hr is found to be 19.6 mcg x hr/mL and 21.2 mcg x hr/mL on day 1 and day 3, respectively.
+After a single 125 mg oral dose of aprepitant on day 1 and 80 mg once daily on days 2 and 3, the area under the curve (AUC) for 0 to 24 hours is found to be 19.6 mcg x hr/mL and 21.2 mcg x hour/mL on day 1 and day 3, respectively.
 The Cmax of 1.6 mcg/mL and 1.4 mcg/mL were observed in approximately 4 hours (Tmax) on day 1 and day 3, respectively.
 Aprepitant pharmacokinetics is found to be non-linear across the clinical dose range.

 Route of Administration

 Oral and IV for aprepitant, and IV for fosaprepitant.

 The NK-1 receptor antagonist aprepitant is sometimes given with a 5-HT3 antagonist and a glucocorticoid, e.g., ondansetron and dexamethasone.
 Ralopitant and netupitant are oral formulations.